get started today

 Switching Between Semaglutide and Tirzepatide: What You Need to Know

-It is possible to switch between Semaglutide and Tirzepatide, but making this switch should be done under close supervision from a medical provider.
+It is possible to switch between semaglutide and tirzepatide, but making this switch should be done under close supervision from a medical provider.
 A switch in medication may be made to optimize treatment efficacy, to avoid intolerable side effects, or if other health changes arise.
 If you are considering making the switch from one medication to another, be sure to discuss your concerns with your healthcare provider.
 The process of switching from one medication to another will likely involve a tapering period to come off of one medication while starting the other.
 Regular follow-ups with your provider are of high importance and additional dosage adjustments may be needed as you start your new medication regimen.

 Sources